There are a variety of peer mentor programs within the College of Arts and Sciences.

 While completion of a graduate degree is most often needed to obtain employment in the higher education/student affairs, counseling, advising, and teaching fields, having worked as a peer mentor will demonstrate your commitment to advancing your qualifications toward these professions.

-Not all of the college’s peer mentor positions are posted in FutureLink, so you’ll also want to contact your academic advisor about other opportunities that they might know about.
+Not all of the college’s peer mentor positions are posted in Handshake, so you’ll also want to contact your academic advisor about other opportunities that they might know about.

 Opportunities to mentor your peers beyond Ohio State also exist.
-You can meet with a Career Prep Advisor in Arts and Sciences Career Services to obtain assistance with finding a these positions, evaluating how an opportunity you’ve discovered might support your career goals, and preparing your application materials.
+You can meet with a career prep advisor in Arts and Sciences Center for Career and Professional Success to obtain assistance with finding a these positions, evaluating how an opportunity you’ve discovered might support your career goals, and preparing your application materials.